Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

-Even though I am no longer a digital nomad, by the standard definition, I still love to travel and see new places and work in front of my computer, despite aching eyes and growing back pains.
+Even though I am no longer a digital nomad by the standard definition, I still love to travel, see new places and work from my laptop, despite aching eyes and growing back pains.

 But since I travel with my family, I prefer to take things slow: a month is the perfect amount of time to spend in a new place, in my opinion, as it gives you enough time to enjoy all the goodies, but also find some – or most – of the Cons.